 The Harriet Evelyn Wallace Scholarship is available for female students pursuing a Master's or Doctoral degree at an accredited institution of higher education in a recognized geoscience program.
 The scholarship is a merit-based award, which is $5,000 per year, up to two years.

-Current Status: AGI is currently accepting applications for the 2016-2017 academic year!
+Current Status: AGI is NO LONGER accepting applications for the 2016-2017 academic year.
 To read about applying for the Harriet Evelyn Wallace Scholarship next year, please visit our applications page.

 AGI has funding to support traditionally underrepresented geoscientists to become actively engaged in the Deep Carbon Observatory (DCO) Science Community.
 If your research aligns with DCO mission objectives, or you want to become actively engaged with DCO research, you may be eligible to apply for one of our diversity grants.
 The grants are flexible in nature and may be awarded up to a total amount of $4,500.